Financial Support for Single Parents

 Council Tax Benefit and Housing Benefit

 Housing Benefit and Council Tax Benefit can be paid if you are on a low income, whether you are working or whether you are claiming benefits.
 If your income has reduced due to ill health or disability, you may become entitled to Housing Benefit and Council Tax Benefit or you may be paid at a higher rate than you were getting before.
 Contact your local authority to make a claim.
+If you have a spare bedroom your housing benefit may be reduced, learn about Bedroom Tax.

 Help to pay mortgage interest